-The Board is comprised of twelve Directors (including our President & CEO) and is chaired by an independent director.
-Charles Ruigrok assumed the role of Chair of the Board in December 2022, upon the retirement of Greg Melchin from the Board.
+The Board is comprised of twelve Directors (including our President & CEO) and is chaired by an independent director, Charles Ruigrok, who assumed the role of Chair of the Board in December 2022.

 The Board delegates responsibility to its Committees to maintain an effective balance of duties and use of resources, and reviews its Committee structure, mandates and workplans annually to ensure alignment with key focus areas and long-term organizational priorities.
-Board, Committee and Policy information, including the mandates of the Board, each Committee, individual Directors and those in Board leadership roles, can be found on our website.
+Board, Committee and Policy information, including the mandates of the Board, each Committee, individual Directors and those in Board leadership roles, can be found on <a href="mailto:ensure-ensu